mingzheli-aibc/mingzheli-aibc.github.io/content/authors/admin/_index.md

     awarder: Southern University of Science and Technology
 ---

-Mingzhe Li is an incoming US-equivalent Assistant Professor at Great Bay University (from Jan 2026).
-Previously, He was a Research Scientist at the Institute of High Performance Computing (IHPC), A*STAR in Singapore, where he led the blockchain research team.
-He received his Ph.D. in Computer Science and Engineering from the Hong Kong University of Science and Technology (HKUST) in 2022, under Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/) and Prof. [Jin Zhang](https://jinzhang-sustech.github.io/).
-Prior to that, he received his B.E. in Communication Engineering from the Southern University of Science and Technology (SUSTech).
+I am an incoming US-equivalent Assistant Professor at Great Bay University (from Jan 2026).
+Previously, I was a Research Scientist at the Institute of High Performance Computing (IHPC), A*STAR in Singapore, where I led the blockchain research team.
+I received my Ph.D. in Computer Science and Engineering from the Hong Kong University of Science and Technology (HKUST) in 2022, under Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/) and Prof. [Jin Zhang](https://jinzhang-sustech.github.io/).
+Prior to that, I received my B.E. in Communication Engineering from the Southern University of Science and Technology (SUSTech).

-His work explores blockchain interoperability, sharding protocols, security enhancements, and intelligent blockchain systems.
-He has spearheaded the development of a new Layer-1 blockchain (the [HeLa Network](https://helalabs.com/)) that launched its mainnet in 2024, and has published extensively in top journals and conferences.
-He is also active in the research community, serving as a reviewer for numerous IEEE/ACM journals and conferences, and co-organizing workshops bridging blockchain and AI.
+My work explores blockchain interoperability, sharding protocols, security enhancements, and intelligent blockchain systems.
+I have spearheaded the development of a new Layer-1 blockchain (the [HeLa Network](https://helalabs.com/)) that launched its mainnet in 2024, and have published extensively in top journals and conferences.
+I am also active in the research community, serving as a reviewer for numerous IEEE/ACM journals and conferences, and co-organizing workshops bridging blockchain and AI.

 📢 **Hiring:** I’m recruiting **PhD students, Master’s students, Postdocs, and Research Assistants** — see **[Open Positions](/#hiring)**.